 10. The European Parliament, following a recommendation from the Council acting by qualified majority, shall, before 15 May of the year N + 2, grant a discharge to the Authority for the implementation of the budget for the financial year N.

 10a.
-The Authority shall provide a reasoned opinion on the position of the European Parliament and any other observations made by the European Parliament provided in the discharge procedure.
+The Authority shall provide a reasoned opinion on the position of the European Parliament and on any other observations made by the European Parliament provided in the discharge procedure.
 (211 Balz, Berès)

 AMs tabled specifically to Article 64 of the EBA Regulation that fall if COMP is adopted: 208-211 Balz, Berès